85 As A Fraction

 Representing 85 as a Fraction: The Basics

 The simplest way to represent a whole number as a fraction is to place the whole number as the numerator and 1 as the denominator.
-Therefore, the most basic fractional representation of 85 is:
+So, the most basic fractional representation of 85 is:

 85/1